 The above method is good because it ensures that the white LINE neutral conductor is available at each switch box as required by the “National Electrical Code” In addition this method requires only an additional 3 wire cable (With ground) between the switches.

 Please note that not every existing 3-way switch installation has the same wire colors.
-It is important to identify the LINE and LOAD wires before replacing 3-way switches.
+It is important to identify the LINE and LOAD wires before replacing 3-way and two way light switches.
 Note which wires are connected to the copper or black screw terminals.

 Another variation of three-way switch wiring is to bring all of the cables into one box as in the photo above, and branch off from there to each switch and light fixture.
 For example, the LINE and LOAD are brought into one 3-way wall switch electrical box.
 From there a 4 conductor cable (2 travelers, a ground, and the LINE or the LOAD) or a conduit would need to be installed over to the second 3-way switch.
 At the second 3-way switch, the black wire would be connected on the copper or black screw terminal on the switch.
 The bare or green wire is bonded to the metal switch box and onto the green screw on the 3-way switch.
 See the next photo for the other 3 way switch.